WongKingLongKen/MATH5311NumericalMethodsPDE/syllabus_map.md

 - Use **Johnson** for **finite element rigor (4)**.
 - Supplement with **Quarteroni & Valli** for **unified coverage and time discretization**.
 - Add **Saad & Hackbusch** for **modern iterative solvers**.

+---

+## Lecture Notes
+start with MIT 18.336 — it’s comprehensive and modern.
+Pair it with Cambridge FEM notes for the finite element part.
+Use Trefethen’s notes for dispersion/pollution effects.